Development

 Structured programmes focused on legal education, professional exposure, advocacy training, and community impact — shaping the lawyers of tomorrow.

-A BLASC UFS flagship initiative co-founded by Chairperson Ndiwanga Madzivhandila and Deputy Chairperson Bonnita Shai, designed to help students obtain their learner's licence — removing a key barrier to independence and career mobility.
+A BLASC UFS flagship initiative designed to help students obtain their learner's licence and remove a key barrier to independence and career mobility.
+The programme is coordinated by Chairperson Ndiwanga Madzivhandila together with Treasurer Alakhe Mvuyu.

 YouTube classes will be shared with approved applicants.
 Ensure you have a stable internet connection and set aside dedicated study time each week.

-A court shadowing programme developed by Deputy Chairperson Bonnita Shai, giving UFS law students direct access to the world of public prosecution through a formal contract between the NPA, the UFS Law Faculty, and BLASC UFS.
+A court shadowing programme giving UFS law students direct access to the world of public prosecution through a formal contract between the NPA, the UFS Law Faculty, and BLASC UFS.
+The programme is coordinated through the NPA Liaison Team, including Advocate Inez Bezuidenhout, the UFS Law Student Engagement Office, and Bonnita Shai as the main BLASC correspondent for the programme.
+For enquiries, contact Ufsblascu@gmail.com.

 This pre-application flow collects only limited screening information on the BLASC website.
 Personal identifying information is collected privately on a separate form.